Nicell/nick.winans.io/src/blog/nice-nano/index.md

 ---
 title: I Made a Million Dollar Product from My Dorm Room
-description: The story of the nice!nano; a wireless ProMicro-compatible microcontroller board I made in my freshman year of college.
+description: The story of the nice!nano; a wireless Pro Micro-compatible microcontroller board I made in my freshman year of college.
 pubDate: 2025-03-23
 ---

-*This post shares the story of the [nice!nano](https://nicekeyboards.com/nice-nano/); a wireless, ProMicro-compatible microcontroller board I made in my freshman year of college.
+*This post shares the story of the [nice!nano](https://nicekeyboards.com/nice-nano/); a wireless, Pro Micro-compatible microcontroller board I made in my freshman year of college.
 The nice!nano powers tens of thousands of keyboards, has inspired many, and changed my life.*

 Over my first winter break in college, I created what I called the [Dissatisfaction65](https://github.com/Nicell/Dissatisfaction-65), a wireless 65% keyboard inspired by the Satisfaction75.
 I don't remember exactly why, but I wanted to try making a DIY wireless keyboard after having made a few wired ones.
 The Adafruit 32u4 Bluefruit LE microcontroller was used to accomplish wireless since the open-source QMK keyboard firmware supported Bluetooth with this specific board.
 The project looked great in the end, but its performance was *awful*.
 The typing latency was nearly unusable, and it only lasted a few days on battery even with a huge battery inside.